The Accessibility Improvement Act and its consequences for website operators

 The technical implementation of accessibility requires sound expertise in various areas of web development.
 Non-profit organizations such as "Aktion Mensch" provide information, checklists and testing tools that can support the implementation of the BFSG requirements.

 For practical implementation, we recommend working with experts who have experience in the accessible design of websites.
-A systematic analysis of the existing digital presence forms the basis for an efficient and standard-compliant implementation of accessibility.
+Those who have not yet taken any measures should immediately begin a systematic analysis of their existing digital presence.
+This forms the basis for an efficient and standard-compliant implementation of accessibility.

 We look forward to your inquiry

-Book a free initial consultation with our Account Manager Johannes Tsangaris now or contact us by email, phone or LinkedIn.
+Book a free initial consultation with Maximilian Hohenstatt now or contact us by email, phone, or LinkedIn.